-The ProTerra Standard for Social Responsibility and Environmental Sustainability for Producers of Insects as Food and Feed, ProTerra Insecta, has four core aims:
+The ProTerra Standard for Social Responsibility and Environmental Sustainability for Producers of Insects for Food and Feed, ProTerra Insecta, has four core aims:

-- Foster good production practices associated with the insect industry. - Secure the supply of sustainably produced that are fully traceable; - · Protect the environment, and - Promote that workers and communities be treated with dignity and respect.
+- Foster good production practices associated with the insect industry. - Secure the supply of sustainably produced that are fully traceable; - Protect the environment, and - Promote that workers and communities be treated with dignity and respect.

-ProTerra Insecta should be used together with the valid version of the Certification Protocol available at the ProTerra Foundation website.
-Exceptions to the Protocol can be found in ANNEX A.
+ProTerra Insecta should be used together with the valid version of the ProTerra Certification Protocol available on the ProTerra Foundation website.